 - maybe thrombosed and seen as mural low density only (more common in chronic dissections)

-- origin of left renal artery usually from false lumen
+- the left renal artery usually arises from the false lumen

 - surrounds true lumen in Stanford type A